derekbeaton/funny_thing_about_networks/README.md

 where [I was mistaken and misremembered the property](https://twitter.com/derek__beaton/status/1546612890215530506)!

-Incorrectly, I said: correspondence analysis does not indicate cliques when eigenvalues are exactly 1.
+Incorrectly, I said: correspondence analysis indicates cliques when eigenvalues are exactly 1.

 I forgot that it’s actually: Correspondence analysis does indicate